Traveling Abroad Responsibly

 Reach out to meet the people you traveled so far to see.
 Lunch with a group of Palestinian college students, walk through Moscow with a diehard Communist, and learn why the Swiss aren't completely comfortable with a unified Europe.
 Go as an ambassador, a guest, a friend.
 In travel, too, you reap what you sow.

 The debts are owed mostly to the U.S., Germany, the U.K., Japan, France, and other European countries, either directly or through the World Bank and the International Monetary Fund.
-Rich governments can forgive the debt owed directly to them and pay the market value (10 percent) of the debts owed to the World Bank and International Monetary Fund.
-The U.S.'s share is under $2 billion.
+Rich governments can forgive the debt owed directly to them by the poorest nations and pay the market value of the debts owed to the World Bank and International Monetary Fund.
 We have the resources.
 All America needs is the political will and people power.

 For the sake of peace, fragile young democracies, and countless real people, forgiving this debt is the responsible thing for us in the rich world to do.
-Read more, write letters, or even start a local Jubilee campaign.
-To learn about lobbying Congress on this issue, contact Bread for the World (www.bread.org).
-And for more on the campaign, contact Jubilee USA Network, www.jubileeusa.org).
+To learn about lobbying Congress on this issue, contact Bread for the World.
 Let's celebrate the new millennium by giving the poor world a break.